drduh/YubiKey-Guide/README.md

 Most operating systems use software-based pseudorandom number generators.
 A hardware random number generator like [OneRNG](http://onerng.info/onerng/) will [increase the speed](https://lwn.net/Articles/648550/) of entropy generation and possibly the quality.

-Plug in the device, then install and configure OneRNG software:
+Install and configure OneRNG software:

 ```console
 $ sudo apt-get install -y \